 Somatic & Sensorimotor Psychotherapy

-Body-oriented therapies that addresses the disconnection that happens between the mind and body resulting from trauma.
-Trauma lives within the body.
-This is why talk therapy alone is often insufficient for trauma survivors to heal.
+Body-oriented therapies that address the disconnection between the mind and body resulting from trauma.
+Trauma lives within the body; this is why talk therapy alone is often insufficient for trauma survivors to heal.

 Mindfulness and Meditation Practices